 \section{Conclusion}

-We have derived the full covariance $C_{\hat{\Xi}}$ for a localized, second-order statistic $\Xi$ in real space and compared it to the covariance $C_{\hat{P}}$ of the lensing power spectrum.
+We derived the full covariance $C_{\hat{\Xi}}$ for a localised, second-order statistic $\Xi$ in real space and compared it to the covariance $C_{\hat{P}}$ of the lensing power spectrum.
 Both covariances depend on the exact survey geometry.
-Under the `large-survey approximation', which is the limit for a broad window function, they reduce to approximated terms $C_{\hat{\Xi}}^\infty$ and $C_{\hat{P}}^\infty$ that scale with the inverse survey area.
-While we defined $\Xi$ in terms of the convergence $\kappa$, we note that for compensated filter functions, $\Xi$ can be equivalently written in terms of the weak lensing shear, so all our conclusions are valid for shear statistics as well.
+Under the large-field approximation, which is the limit for a broad window function, these covariances reduce to approximated terms $C_{\hat{\Xi}}^\infty$ and $C_{\hat{P}}^\infty$, which scale with the inverse survey area.
+While we define $\Xi$ in terms of the convergence $\kappa$, we note that for compensated filter functions, $\Xi$ can be equivalently written in terms of the weak lensing shear, so all our conclusions are valid for such shear statistics as well.